montaana01/rs-school-fork/self-introduction/index.md

 ## Programming skills:
 > At the end of summer 2024 my main skills - is php.
 I understand functions, variables, cycles, etc. I have basic
 > understanding of OOP, and I write module for sync 1c-system to WEB-site of company were I worked, in which clients can
-> select types of measuring instruments and generate documentation for work on them (such a e-commerce product).
+> select types of measuring instruments and generate documentation for work on them (such an e-commerce product).
 >
 > To the ending of stage 1, in my opinion, I can write some application on Javascript!
 > And finally, if you have a basic understanding of any programming language, it won't be difficult for you to